rashidwassan/today-i-learned/git-github/commands.md

 git push origin pushes your local code to the central repo (usually hosted on GitHub or GitLab).
 This was a typical workflow of Git.
 ```

+## Branching in git:
+Branches are created for parallel processing.
+Allows multiple developers to work on multiple different features while keeping the main branch clean.
+Changes in the staging area are global for every branch (accessible to every bw#
+wranch).
+If a commit is made, those changes will be private to the branch in which it was committed.
+You can create an infinite number of branches.
+Branches of one repo can be merged only.
+Merge Conflicts happen when two different branches having at least a single file which has different content in both branches are merged.
+Git cannot figure out what change to go with.
+git branch newbranch will create a branch called newbranch.
+git checkout newbranch will switch current branch with newbranch.
+git merge newbranch will merge this new branch into main/master branch.